aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 ## Step 3: Install a browser extension wallet

 :::info
-Petra wallet will be supported soon, and WELLDONE Wallet can be used now.
+Petra wallet will be supported soon, and WELL DONE Wallet can be used now.
 :::

-After choosing a chain, click the `Connect to WELLDONE` button to connect to the **WELLDONE Wallet.**
+After choosing a chain, click the `Connect to WELL DONE` button to connect to the **WELL DONE Wallet.**

-If you haven't installed the WELLDONE Wallet yet, please follow the following [manual](https://docs.welldonestudio.io/wallet/manual/) to install and create a wallet and create an account for the selected chain.
+If you haven't installed the WELL DONE Wallet yet, please follow the following [manual](https://docs.welldonestudio.io/wallet/manual/) to install and create a wallet and create an account for the selected chain.
 Finally, go into the Setting tab of your wallet and activate Developer Mode.

 And you must click the Refresh button in the upper right corner of the plug-in to apply changes to your wallet.

 ## Step 4: Create the Project

-In Aptos, you can write smart contracts with Move language. **WELLDONE Code** provides two features to help developers new to Aptos and Move.
+In Aptos, you can write smart contracts with Move language. **WELL DONE Code** provides two features to help developers new to Aptos and Move.

 ### Create Template